 Annual Percentage Rate (APR)

 The Annual Percentage Rate (APR) is a standardised measure used to represent the yearly cost of borrowing, expressed as a percentage.
-It includes the interest rate as well as any additional fees or costs associated with the loan, providing a comprehensive view of the total expense incurred by the borrower.
+It includes the interest rate and additional fees or costs associated with the loan, for a view of the total expense incurred by the borrower.
 APR is used for various financial products, including credit cards, personal loans, mortgages, and car loans, allowing consumers to compare different offers more effectively.

 Understanding APR is crucial for consumers and businesses because it provides a clear and consistent measure of the cost of credit.
 Key reasons for its importance include: